SarahSaadain/Trap_Model/03_sRNAmapper_automate.md

 ```

-new way/not tested with new names/folder structure:
+new way for the new names/folder structure:
 ```
 #!/bin/bash